mshumko/mshumko.github.io/_pages/about.md

 ### Heat map showing where I run in Bozeman
 <iframe src="https://mshumko.github.io/files/heatmap.html" width="100%" height="300"></iframe>
-If you want to make your own heat map, this [program](https://github.com/mshumko/running_heatmap) was used to generate it.
+This [program](https://github.com/mshumko/running_heatmap) was used to generate this map.

 ### Strava